 Counselling is a burgeoning field, so it’s no surprise that our Master of Arts in Counselling is among our most popular programs here at Providence.
 Your counselling training will equip you with the knowledge and competency to integrate Christian worldview into mainstream practices, enabling you to effectively counsel individuals, families, couples and groups.
-This program is offered at both our main Otterburne campus, and our Alberta extension site in Cochrane.
+This program is offered at both our main Otterburne campus, and our Alberta extension site in Calgary.
 The Distance Education element consists of a blend of online study, directed study and modular coursework.

 *Graduates of our M.A in Counselling program meet the requirements to be an Associate Counsellor with the Professional Association of Christian Counsellors and Psychotherapists (PACCP).
 Graduates are also able to register with other provincial associations.
 See individual provincial websites for more information or contact firstname.lastname@example.org.